The Full Roadmap: Where You Are and What Comes Next

 Phase 5: Family and Legacy Planning

-Phase 5 structures wealth for multi-generational impact.
-Accumulated wealth without legacy planning creates a single-generation asset that dissipates upon death.
+Phase 5 structures your wealth for multi-generational impact.
+Accumulated wealth without legacy planning creates a single-generation asset that disappears upon death.

 The phase covers: Islamic inheritance law and its practical application.
 Writing the Islamic will (wasiyyah).
 Family wealth council governance.
 Teaching children Islamic finance.
 Marriage financial planning.
 Family waqf creation.
 Sadaqah jariyah as strategic giving.
 The 10-Year Map across five stages: foundation, growth, deployment, legacy, and impact.
 Divorce financial protection.
 Elder care planning.

 The phase outcome: a legally documented Islamic will.
-A complete asset inventory accessible to the financial executor.
+A complete asset inventory accessible to your financial executor.
 Family governance structures operational.
 Children receiving age-appropriate financial education.
 A family waqf established or planned.
 The 10-Year Map plotted and monitored.
-The 10-Year Map tool supports Phase 5 planning.

 Fifteen articles cover this phase.
 Start with Islamic Inheritance Law: A Practical Guide.